The Latin Americans

 Unique units and buildings

-• Prócer: Explorer.
+• Prócer: explorer.
 Can train Decoys.

-• Cholo: Villager.
+• Cholo: villager.
 Can garrison in any building.

-• Legión Peruana: heavy infantry grenadier.
+• Legión Peruana: ranged heavy infantry grenadier.

 Statue Flag Statue